gipfeli-io/documentation/docs/architecture/frontend/offline-support.md

       break;
     else (no)
     endif
-  repeat while ( 500 - fetch failed?)
+  repeat while ( 500 - Failed to fetch | Load failed?)
 else (no)
 :app is not usable until connection is back;
 endif